namastex888/Agent-LLM-CLI/README.md

 ## Thanks

-@Josh and the amazing job with https://github.com/Josh-XT/Agent-LLM
+@Josh for the amazing job with https://github.com/Josh-XT/Agent-LLM